canjs/canjs/guides/getting-started-tutorial/models.md

 objects, the *first* object passed in will be used to set the *staticProperties*.
 The second parameter will be used to set the *instanceProperties*.
-Here, we only want to set the staticProperties, so we must pass in a second, blank object.
+Here, we only want to set the staticProperties, so we must pass in a second, empty object.

 A few examples illustrate this, below: